 I can’t wait to put into place some of the ideas to take my classroom library to the next level for my students!
 All the colorful pictures of classroom libraries and bookrooms are very helpful.

 I learned about Reading Success for All Students during a conference on dyslexia.
 Our state is rolling out some new mandates on how to screen and help students who have the markers of possibly having dyslexia.
 There are all kinds of word lists that could be used for RTI assessments.
 How to use the assessments, how the skills correlate to the common core, ideas for teaching, etc… are included.

 This book will be getting a lot of use for our RTI interventions.
 I like all the different assessments included and ideas for helping students who are still struggling with the skills.

 I have been so excited about this book, The Megabook of Fluency, since I saw that Timothy Rasinski had come out with another fluency book.
 Rasinski is the guru of fluency and his ideas really work.
 This latest book of his not only includes all these ideas, but it also includes how to use the ideas AND it includes different kinds of texts to use with the ideas!
 No hunting down texts to use- he has included it in the book.

 This book will get a lot of use with my reading interventions groups along with my guided reading small groups.
 Lots of great ideas that could be used for shared reading.

-Click here or on the envelope to sign up for our newsletter!
+Click here to sign up for our newsletter!
 Don’t miss out on all the literacy tips, ideas and activities!